iansinnott/notedown/README.md

 These are all features I'd like to implement, but they are contingent on my own time and how much use I (or anyone else) actually gets out of the app initially.

 * Shift enter to add a new line instead of save
+* The main note and client entry input should be a textarea that resizes itself
 * Markdown support (GHFM)
 * Settings Page
   * Password Changing